AI PPT Generator Tutorial: Outline to Deck in 30 Minutes (2026)

 You opened PowerPoint at 9pm for a 9am deck and the blank first slide is winning.
-This tutorial gets a PM, founder, sales lead, or grad student from “I have a topic” to a 10-15 slide draft with speaker notes in about 30 minutes, using any general-purpose chatbot (ChatGPT, Claude, Gemini) plus a normal slide template.
+This tutorial gets a PM, founder, sales lead, or grad student from “I have a topic” to a 10-15 slide draft with speaker notes in about 30 minutes, using a general-purpose chatbot (ChatGPT, Claude, or Gemini) plus a normal slide template.
 The point is a fast first draft you trust enough to edit, not a final deliverable.

 What this covers